chad-cervantes/cpnt262-objects-and-arrays/README.md

 Objects
 - Values Method: it can find out the results for a competition or number amount in terms of finance
+- Keys Method: it can identify which values they belong too (i.e. transfer of money from one person to another)